cloudify-cosmo/docs.getcloudify.org/content/install_maintain/installation/installing-cluster.md

 #### Externally Hosted RabbitMQ Installation
 - Make sure the [management plugin](https://www.rabbitmq.com/management.html) is installed on the RabbitMQ instances.
-- Make sure you are using the same CA certificate for all other instances like the one on the externally hosted RabbitMQ.
+ - Retrieve the RabbitMQ instance CA certificate and save it locally for future use in the Cloudify Management service cluster nodes configuration.
 - Keep your RabbitMQ username and password for the later configuration of the Cloudify Management service cluster nodes.
 - **Note** Reverse DNS lookup must be available in your network for the RabbitMQ nodes, please refer to  [RabbitMQ networking guide - DNS](https://www.rabbitmq.com/networking.html#dns-reverse-dns-lookups)